mishushakov/fulfillment-tester/README.md

 let url = "http://localhost:8899" // <- Change the url, when running on a different host/port
 ```

-Notice: the UI doesn't actually display Actions on Google components.
-I don't have time to do that, you can [donate](https://paypal.me/mishushakov) to make me reconsider it or implement it yourself and make a pull request to this repo
+Notice: the UI doesn't display Actions on Google components at the moment.

 Tip: When inspecting using the UI, open the console to see the request/response body